greatcyan/portfolio/Occupancy_CC_Report.md

 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/182f57a4-6fe6-4aab-a8ef-b3cd32206dfc)

 ### The Final Output
 The report empowers end-users to explore insights based on their chosen parameters and slicers.
-Designed utilizing visual hierarchies for better data comprehension.
+It is designed using visual hierarchies for better data comprehension.
 Additionally, users can extract data from the report using the export data option, enabling further analysis based on their reporting needs.
 ![image](https://github.com/greatcyan/cyrus-baruc-data-analytics-portfolio/assets/95137493/8cd98ece-bc3a-4629-995c-999198e475d6)

 ### About the Report